ASULandon17/GymorandaSER316/Deliverable2.md

 #### Team member -- Jack Quinn:

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).

+Yes, I believe that I worked consistently and put in a good amount of work into the project.
+I was also able to help out others when I wasn't directly working on any of my own Tasks.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)